 Your skills section is the most scanned part of your resume by both ATS bots and human recruiters.
 Getting it right means the difference between an interview and being ignored.
-But here's the problem: listing skills is just 10% of the battle.
-The real win comes from proving those skills with specific achievements and that's where most resumes fail.
+But here is the problem: listing skills is just the beginning.
+The real win comes from proving those skills with specific achievements and that is where many resumes fail.

-Our data shows candidates who use our AI Resume Builder create skills sections that get 73% more ATS matches because the builder doesn't just list skills, it automatically generates achievement based bullet points that prove each skill.
+Our data shows candidates who use our AI Resume Builder create skills sections that get more ATS matches because the builder does not just list skills, it automatically generates achievement-based bullet points that prove each skill.

 How Many Skills to List on a Resume (The Perfect Number)